Parasocial interaction: Podcasters

 Podcasts, episodic series of spoken-word digital audio files that a user can download to a personal device, are also known for fostering parasocial relationships between podcasters and listeners.
 As early as 2012, Robert C. MacDougall wrote "The podcast, and particularly the podcast listened to on the move, may be part of an evolution in parasocial phenomena and a fundamentally new part of mediated interpersonal communication.
 Podcasts enhance the personal feel and all attendant psychodynamic effects of Fessenden's primordial radio show."

 Laith Zuraikat wrote on "The Parasocial Nature of the Podcast" in his book Radio's Second Century (2020).
 Author Wil Williams wrote, "there is a difference between feeling a friendship, a sense of comfort, between yourself and a podcaster, and assuming that friendship to be real.
 Something that makes podcasters appealing is that they have an everyman quality to them: anyone can make a podcast, and this means that in many genres, podcasters feel more "normal" than creators in other mediums.
 It's easy to feel like podcasters would be your friend if you ever met: it's likely the listener is of the same socioeconomic status as the podcaster, sharing not only other basic demographics as the podcaster, but also their interests, jokes, and philosophies."

-In The Guardian, Rachel Aroesti wrote about how, during the lockdowns necessitated by the COVID-19 pandemic, "podcasters replaced our real friends […] providing companionship that is increasingly difficult to distinguish from the real thing."
+In The Guardian, Rachel Aroesti wrote about how, during the lockdowns necessitated by the COVID-19 pandemic, "podcasters replaced our real friends [...] providing companionship that is increasingly difficult to distinguish from the real thing."
 She wrote how "Podcasts are intimate, with no in-the-room audience to remind you of your own distance."

 Semantic scholar Mikhaela Nadora (Portland State University) wrote that "[Parasocial relationships] with podcast hosts may cultivate the same way real-life relationships do.
 As social relationships are important to us, with the new self-autonomous and personalized advances in our media and technology landscape, we can have the same intimate relationships with media figures."

 Commercial influences

-Parasocial interaction (PSI) theory was used to understand consumers' purchasing behavior in online context.
+Parasocial interaction theory has been used to understand consumers' purchasing behavior in online context.
 With the development of social media, such as Facebook, Twitter, Instagram, and YouTube, both companies and consumers start to use social commerce platforms more frequently.
-Many studies indicate that, among various factors affecting consumers' purchase decision on SCPs, such as credibility of products, parasocial interaction exerts more potential influence on users' final decisions.
+Many studies indicate that, among various factors affecting consumers' purchase decision on social commerce platforms, such as credibility of products, parasocial interaction exerts more potential influence on users' final decisions.
 Sokolova and Kefi conducted a study with large data set (1209 respondents) from the audiences of four popular influencers in the beauty and fashion sector in France to discover the influence of parasocial interaction and credibility on consumers' purchase intention.
 Their study discovers that younger generations value parasocial interaction and their personal attachment to influencers more than credibility.

 On the social commerce platforms, users intend to build parasocial interaction, one with other users, one with celebrities.